lbain/lucybain/source/blog/2014/10-10-function-prototype-bind.md

 // after 500ms logs "Hello, my name is Alice"
 ```

 Notice that `.bind(this)` at the end of the function definition?
 That means that the `this` within the `setTimeout` is bound to the same `this` within the `Person`.
-I think that's pretty cool.
+I think that’s pretty cool.

 __Warning__

 So for one shining second I thought I'd solved a lot of my JS headaches.
 I could just always bind `this` and all my context troubles would be so far away.
-Unfortunately that's not the case.
+Unfortunately that’s not the case.
 There are times that you want access to the "inner" context (`setTimeout` in our example).
 If you `.bind(this)` you'll lose access to the inner `this`.

 How about an example to clear this up?